katelynrae/Documentation/docs/overview-articles/sample-interview.md

 This article will introduce you to Network Canvas by walking through a sample interview.
 The interview we have created for this example is a simplified illustration of a "public health" study, and we hope it will help orient you to the different types of interviews which can be constructed with Network Canvas.

-You can download the protocol file for this demontration yourself and import it into Network Canvas to follow along.
+You can download the protocol file for this demonstration yourself and import it into Network Canvas to follow along.
 You can also open and modify it within Architect to learn about how to make changes.
 If you want to learn how to create this protocol from scratch, read the [building a protocol using architect](./building-using-architect.md) article.

 To download this protocol, click [here](../../../protocols/Public Health Protocol.netcanvas).
 To follow along on your own device, you will need to import the protocol using either a downloaded copy of this file, or by entering the URL `https://documentation.networkcanvas.com/protocols/Public%20Health%20Protocol.netcanvas` into Network Canvas.
 Detailed information about importing a protocol into Network Canvas is provided in the [Server and Network Canvas Workflows](./server-workflows.md) article.

-From here onwards, we will assume that the protocol is already installed within Network Canvas.
+From here onward, we will assume that the protocol is already installed within Network Canvas.

 ## The Start Screen